sethbarr/mattress-comparison-tool/README.md

 A user-friendly tool to compare mattresses based on various features and help make informed purchasing decisions.
 Compare prices, trial periods, warranties, coil counts, and more with an interactive visualization.

+If you like this project, please consider giving it a ⭐, sharing it with your friends, or [buy me a coffee ❤️ ☕](https://www.buymeacoffee.com/sethbarr)!

 ## Features ✨

 - Interactive scatter plot visualization of mattress prices vs. feature scores